enatsek/Python/README.md

 AGU-PythonNotes.txt consist the note I took while learning Python.
 I use them as a reference.
 I'd be glad if it can help anyone else.

+AGU-PythonCGI.txt consists of a simple tutorial on using Python for CGI programming on Ubuntu 20.04 and Apache Server.